ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 - **Proactive archiving** (post-prototype): Submit outbound URLs to the Internet Archive's Save Page Now API (`web.archive.org/save/{url}`) to ensure snapshots exist.
 Gwern's archiver-bot ([`github.com/gwern/archiver-bot`](https://github.com/gwern/archiver-bot)) is prior art for this pattern.
 - **Periodic health checks** (ongoing maintenance): Re-check outbound URLs for rot after migration.
 Flag newly dead links and find archived copies.

 **Future scope (multi-platform preservation)**: UltimApe's memex spans Twitter, Bluesky, Mastodon, Are.na, Medium, and a digital garden.
 Each platform has its own fragility.
-A future evolution of Murmur could act as a broader archival layer that captures and cross-references content across all of these, ensuring no single platform's failure can sever the connections.
+A future evolution of Hivesong could act as a broader archival layer that captures and cross-references content across all of these, ensuring no single platform's failure can sever the connections.
 This is beyond current scope but the data model should be platform-agnostic where possible.

 ---